 Yi-jiun Bai, the former Chinese-language editor of Bao Bon Phuong (四方報), reviewed the birth, growth and branching out of the monthly bilingual newspapers published in Chinese as well as Vietnamese, Thai, Cambodian, Indonesian and Tagalog.
 The participation of multinational editors in five different languages made this a partnership between migrants and local activists for making the marginalised outsiders seen and heard.

 The conference was concluded by a roundtable where we invited participants to join our publication projects.
 The final publication will be our contributions to underlining the significance of Taiwan and Hong Kong in their experiences as the hub of transnational movements.

-Dr Lara Momesso is Lecturer in Asia Pacific Studies at the School of Languages and Global Studies, University of Central Lancashire.
-She is also board member of the European Association of Taiwan Studies.
+Dr Lara Momesso is a lecturer in Asia Pacific Studies at the School of Languages and Global Studies, University of Central Lancashire.

 Dr Isabelle Cheng is a Senior Lecturer in East Asian and International Development Studies at the School of Languages and Area Studies of the University of Portsmouth.